Postal delivery/counter services/check & send - Post lost

-Explains your rights to you
+Know your rights

-- your mail was incorrectly addressed
+- your mail was incorrectly addressed;

-- your mail was redirected
+- your mail was redirected;

-- a mail collection was missed
+- a mail collection was missed;

-- your postman or postwoman can’t access your building
+- your postman or postwoman can’t access your building;

-- your mail has been sent abroad, which takes longer
+- your mail has been sent abroad, which takes longer;

-- there has been a public holiday
+- there has been a public holiday.

 The amount of compensation you can claim for lost mail depends on the service you used, whether you can provide proof of posting and whether you can provide evidence of the item’s value.
 Proof of posting is normally a certificate of posting, which you can get free whenever you send something from the post office.
 Evidence of the item’s value could be a receipt or a bank statement showing the transaction where you bought the item.